 Dr. O'Brien has been married to Lisa Lane O'Brien for over 26 years.
 They have two sons, Connor and Colin, and live in Mansfield, Texas.

 Dr. Mike Williams

-Dr. Michael E. (Mike) Williams, Sr., known by many of his students as "Dr. Mike," is Dean of Humanities and Social Sciences and Professor of History at Dallas Baptist University.
-He holds the M.Div. and Ph.D. (church history) from Southwestern Baptist Theological Seminary and the M.A.C.
+Dr. Michael E. (Mike) Williams, Sr., known by many of his students as "Dr. Mike," is Professor of History and holds the M.Div. and Ph.D. (church history) from Southwestern Baptist Theological Seminary and the M.A.C.
 T. in history from Auburn University.
 He has authored three books-- I. T. Tichenor and the Creation of a Baptist New South (University of Alabama Press), To God Be The Glory: The Centennial History of Dallas Baptist University, 1898-1998, and Victory Through Faith: A History of the Rosen Heights Baptist Church.
 Victory Through Faith received a “Church History Award” from the Texas Baptist Historical Society in 1997 and To God Be the Glory received a “Church History Award” from the Texas Baptist Historical Society in 1999.
 He is co-editing a book entitled, Turning Points in Baptist History to be published by Mercer University Press.
 He is especially interested in Baptist history, Nineteenth-Century American and Southern history, and Reformation studies.